 Interested in giving low-code development tools a try?
 Alpha Software offers a free download.

-Impact recent released a low code infographic that showcased evidence that the popularity of low code development tools is growing.
+Impact recently released a low code infographic that showcased evidence that the popularity of low code development tools is growing.
 The low code trends included:

-- "By 2024, low-code application development will be responsible for more than 65% of application development activity.
+- Low-code application development is expected to contribute to more than 65% of application development activity by 2024.

-It's clear that these new platforms will change how people automate platforms, interface with mobile devices and do process automation in the future.
+It's clear that these new platforms will change how people automate platforms, interface with mobile devices and conduct process automation in the future.